filetrust/glasswall-engineering-site/docs/products/cloud-sdk/authentication/authentication.md

 sidebar_label: Authentication
 ---

-The Rebuild API currently authenticates via the built in API Keys associated to the usage plans we have set in AWS API Gateway.
+The Rebuild API currently authenticates via a Lambda Authorizer.

-Every incoming request to the API must contain an API key.
-API Gateway reads the key and compares it against the keys in the usage plan.
+Every incoming request to the API must contain a JWT token.
+API Gateway then verifies via the authorizer that it is a valid token..
 If there is a match, API Gateway throttles the requests according to the plan's request limit and quota.
 Otherwise, it throws an InvalidKeyParameter exception.
-As a result, the caller receives a 403 Forbidden response.
+As a result, the caller receives a 401 Unauthorized response.

-The API key is passed in as the **X-API-Key** header of each request to the Rebuild API methods.
+The JWT Token is passed in as the **Authorization** header of each request to the Rebuild API methods.

-Soon after launch this is scheme will be replaced by a Lambda Authoriser which will provide a bearer token authentication strategy.